AdguardTeam/AdguardKnowledgeBase/05.android/03.features/01.stealth-mode/docs.en.md

 **Hide Referer from third-parties**

-Referer is one of HTTP headers for browser-to-server request. -> Referer is one of the HTTP headers of browser-to-server requests.
+Referer is one of HTTP headers for browser-to-server request.
+It contains the URL of request source.
+If you advance from one page to another, Referer will save the URL of the initial page.
+The server is often equipped with software that analyzes Referer and extracts various information from it.
+Enabling this option hides the current website from third-party sites by changing the HTTP header.
-It contains the URL of request source. -> It contains the request source URL.
-Referer will save the URL of the initial page -> Referer will store the URL of the initial page You can also set a Referer of your choice by typing it into the **Custom Referer** field.
-Leave the field empty to use the default Referer.

-**Hide your User-Agent **
+**Hide your User-Agent**

-When you visit a website, your browser send the server its information.
-It looks like a text line that is a part of HTTP request beginning with “User-Agent:”.
+When you visit a website, your browser sends the server information about itself.
+This information is sent in the form of a text line that is a part of an HTTP request, beginning with “User-Agent:”.
 It usually includes the name and version of the browser and language settings.

 You can also set a User-Agent of your choice by typing it into the **Custom User-Agent** field.
 Leave the field empty to use the default User-Agent.